Click on the services below to explore how to prepare at home for each special celebration in Holy Week!

 If you don’t have one, this is a great time to get one or make one to have in your living room throughout Holy Week.
 You could make one out of wood with instructions like this, or a simpler one like this one, cut one out of paper or cardboard and attach to your wall, or gather branches from your yard to tie together into a cross.

 On Maundy Thursday cover it with dark fabric, on Good Friday lay it on the ground, and on Easter Sunday put some flowers on it!

 Draw the Passion story in chalk on your sidewalk

-Use our Prayer Walk Guide throughout your neighborhood, praying for the light of Jesus to shine.
+Walk and pray throughout your neighborhood, praying for the light of Jesus to shine.

 Wear dark clothes on Good Friday and wear something special on Easter

 Have a special meal on Easter Sunday

 Take a family photo to post on your social media with an Easter note to your friends and neighbors

 Make a video or write your testimony and baptism story and send it to others or post on social media.

 Use #holyweek to show us how you’re celebrating!